Frequently Asked Questions

 - include the units occupied by the owner of the building entity (landlord), the units occupied by individual owners who are not the landlord, and units occupied by the leasing tenants;

-- include the common areas such as entrance lobby, lift lobbies, plant rooms, corridors, staircases, commonly used toilets etc.;
+- include the common areas such as car park, entrance lobby, lift lobbies, plant rooms, corridors, staircases, commonly used toilets etc.;

-- not include its units in the residential portion or industrial portion for a composite building; and
+- not include the residential portion or industrial portion for a composite building; and

 - not include roof area, outdoor gardening area and balcony.